converged-computing/usernetes-tofu-gcp/examples/basic/README.md

 ./test-smoke.sh
 ```

 Debugging output is included below - looks like an issue with flannel.
+Note that we want
+to do `make logs` on both the control plane and a worker node!

 <details>